1 year ago

 The ability to connect with a patient quickly establishes a foundation of trust.
 The physical therapist is able to accurately assess the injury and help ease anxieties such as, Will I be able to work?, Am I going to get hurt again?, and Am I going to suffer pain for long?
 Physical therapists talk through these concerns and show patients their path to recovery.

-On average, One Call schedules a patient’s first appointment with a qualified independent provider within two hours of receiving a referral and gets patients in front of a physical therapist within 1.5 days.
+On average, One Call makes the first outreach to attempt to schedule a patient's evaluation within two hours of receiving a referral and is typically able to secure an evaluation within 1.5 days.

 Fostering a Positive Mindset